Jonovan Smith

-Jonovan Smith represented Puerto Rico at the 2024 Summer Olympics in Paris, finishing 14th in the men's freestyle 125 kg event.
+Jonovan Darius Smith (born February 19, 2001) is a Puerto Rican freestyle wrestler who competes in the 125 kg category.
+He represented Puerto Rico at the 2024 Summer Olympics in Paris, finishing 14th in the men's freestyle 125 kg event.
 Smith placed 16th at the 2023 World Wrestling Championships.
+He also competed for Cerritos College a junior college in California where he was a CCCAA champion and All-American.